-[Series] I Want to Ride on Inamura Jane (1) - In Search of Keisuke Kuwata's "Summer" -
+[Serial] I Want to Ride Inamura Jane (1) - In Search of Keisuke Kuwata's "Summer" -

 The film directed by Keisuke Kuwata is back!
-In celebration of this, this series will tell you how to enjoy it this summer.
+To celebrate, this series will be introducing how to enjoy this summer.

 It is also a challenge to pursue "the original landscape of Shonan as seen by Kuwata."

-Please enjoy with a glass of cola in hand.
+Please enjoy this with a glass of cola in hand.
 (Author)

-This is the Shonan Culture Research Lab at Chigasaki City University of Brandon.
+This is the Shonan Culture Research Lab at Chigasaki City Brandon University.

-As a professor, I am conducting research that is not beneficial to the world or to people, focusing on Shonan music culture and approaching it from both historical and intellectual history.
+As a professor, I am conducting research that is not beneficial to the world or to people, focusing on Shonan's music culture and taking a dual approach of history and intellectual history.

-The grading of summer exams had finished, and I was looking forward to finally enjoying this "Shonan summer" at my leisure... when some shocking news came in.
+The grading of summer exams had finished, and just as I was looking forward to finally enjoying this "Shonan summer" at my leisure... some shocking news came in.

 "The big waves of that summer are back"